cpkb-bluezoo/jprotobuf/README.md

 implements the four wire types (varint, 64-bit, length-delimited, 32-bit) without generated message classes or a runtime dependency on `protobuf-java`.

+Unlike `protobuf-java`, which typically materialises an entire decoded message as an object graph in memory, jprotobuf uses a **push parser** that delivers one field at a time to a `ProtobufHandler`.
+The library keeps only fixed parser state (nesting depth, underflow position); it does not allocate a tree of maps, lists, or generated message objects.
+If your handler processes each field and moves on — writing to a channel, updating counters, filtering — memory stays **bounded by your I/O buffer**, not by message size.

+The jar itself is tiny (~14 KB), with no transitive dependencies.

 ## Features

 - **Pure Java** — no external dependencies
+- **Tiny** — ~14 KB jar; no `protobuf-java` runtime
+- **Constant-memory parsing** — event-driven; no object graph materialised by the library (contrast with generated `parseFrom()` / `mergeFrom()` usage)
 - **NIO-first** — `ByteBuffer` and `WritableByteChannel`; no `InputStream` / `OutputStream`
 - **Event-driven parser** — push bytes via `receive(ByteBuffer)`; receive decoded fields through a `ProtobufHandler`